nutiteq/python-sgre/README.md

 ## Testing

-Now verify that the module works by executing test script (use `python3` if using Python 3):
+Now verify that the module works by executing test script:

 ```
 cd test